-Overhead floodlighting is needed to illuminate the sports courts for training and game purposes.
-Lighting may also be provided for security of buildings, roadways and car parks and safe operation of the campground.
-Such lighting can create light spill and glare for neighbouring properties that may adversely affect surrounding rural amenity values.
+At Courtenay Old School Reserve there is no overhead floodlighting, therefore any effects from lighting would be restricted to lighting provided for security of buildings, roadways and car parks.
+Such lighting can create light spill and glare for neighbouring properties that may adversely affect surrounding residential amenity values.
 Light glare may also affect the safe and efficient operation of roads.
 In addition lighting required for recreation reserve activities may result in upward waste light being produced.